jollyjerr/knowledge/math/calculus/taylor-series.md

 bunch of terms, and adds them together.

 1. So Taylor's series helps us approximate functions just by finding a bunch of terms (not actually summing to infinity) and then summing them.
+When doing this, remember to center your Taylor series close to the value you want to solve the original function for. (ex: if approximating sqrt(26), center your series around 25)

 2. Taylor series is used in the proof of l'hopitals rule.